Warren’s origin story, her mother and THE dress, comes home

 It was a time of despair that led her mother, Pauline Herring, to put on the dress.

 “One day I walked into my folks’ bedroom.
-It was in the morning and laying out on the bed was THE dress,” Warren has told campaign crowds for nearly a year.
+It was in the morning, and laying out on the bed was THE dress,” Warren told nearly every campaign crowd, nearly every day for nearly the past year — including a recent one in Dubuque, Iowa.

 Her voice cracks.